billyzelsnack/simple_onshape_exportstls/README.md

 * Leave "Admin Team" and "OAuth URL" and "Settings" blank
 * In "Permissions" check "Application can read your documents"
 * Copy the "OAuth client identifier" and add it to your environment variables as "ONSHAPE_CLIENT_ID"
+* Restart Visual Studio if it is already running

 # Installation
 * Install https://premake.github.io/
 * Install https://github.com/microsoft/vcpkg wherever you like.
-For simplicity this project assumes C:\vcpkg
 * vcpkg install cpp-httplib:x64-windows
 * vcpkg install cppcodec:x64-windows
 * vcpkg install curlpp:x64-windows
 * vcpkg install nlohmann-json:x64-windows
-* Changed the vckgdir variable at the top of premake5.lua to match your vcpkg directory.
+* Change the vckgdir variable at the top of premake5.lua to match your vcpkg directory.
-* premake5 vs2022
+* In the directory where premake5.lua is located run: premake5 vs2022
-* Open prj/vs2022/simple_onshape_exportstls.sln in Visual Studio 2022
+* Open vs2022/simple_onshape_exportstls.sln in Visual Studio 2022
-* Set the active build to Release.
-* Open main.cpp and in main() choose one of the two authorization options.
+* Open main.cpp and in the main() choose one of the two authorization options.
 * F5 to build and run.
 The exported stls will be saved to out/vs2022/x64/Release